Constructivism in Metaethics

 (3) There are moral truths that obtain independently of any preferred perspective, in the sense that the moral standards that fix the moral facts are not made true by virtue of their ratification from within any actual or hypothetical perspective.
 (2003: 15)

 This condition is used to describe what is sometimes referred to as the stance-independence of ethical facts and properties (for coinage of this expression, see Milo 1995).
 This is because it makes at least some instances of moral truth independent of “any preferred perspective”, actual or hypothetical.
-Une perspective, or standpoint, is a complex system of intentional psychological states–or stances–such as beliefs, désirs, commitments, reactive attitudes, et ainsi de suite.
+Une perspective, or standpoint, is a complex system of intentional psychological states–or stances–such as beliefs, désirs, engagements, reactive attitudes, et ainsi de suite.

 Selon (3), even if some ethical standards come into existence because they figure as the objects of our desires, or choices, or beliefs, et ainsi de suite, there are some that exist independently of our intentional stances.
 Surtout, this characterization of realism still allows that some of the reasons we have may be the result of choices and agreements we have made.
 Par exemple, it seems plausible to think that one can come to have special reasons to do things in virtue of the promises one makes and the specific intentions that this promise-making involves, reasons that one would fail to have in the absence of such promise-making.
 The realist can allow for this.
 Toutefois, she will insist that not all of the reasons one has are like this; important, there are also some we have independently of any of the desires, choices, or beliefs we have or the choices or agreements we have made.
 Par exemple, she may insist that our reason to uphold the practice of promise-keeping in general is just such a stance-independent reason.
 Autrement dit, while our reason to make good on a particular promise may depend on our having made this promise in the first place and the specific intentions that this involves, our reason to keep promises more generally would not depend on our having promised to do anything; plutôt, it is a reason we have that is independent of our attitudes or any perspective or standpoint which they might combine to form.
 We will soon have occasion to say more about what a perspective or standpoint is.
 For now, cependant, it is just important to note how this third condition serves to contrast realism with constructivism.